gopheracademy/gopheracademy-web/content/advent-2017/custom-JSON-unmarshaler-for-GraphQL-client.md

 		Token() (json.Token, error)
 	}

-	// Stack of what part of input JSON we're in the middle of - objects, arrays. parseState []json.Delim
+	// Stack of what part of input JSON we're in the middle of:
+	// '{' is object, '[' is array.
+Empty stack means neither. parseState []json.Delim

 	// Stack of values where to unmarshal.
-	// The top of stack is the reflect.Value where to unmarshal next JSON value. vs []reflect.Value
+The top of stack
+	// is the reflect.Value where to unmarshal next JSON value. vs []reflect.Value
 }
 ```